Ready, steady, grow for London 2012

 LOCOG Chairman Seb Coe said it was a chance for a "nation of gardeners" to show their skills.

-"(We) are using London 2012 as an opportunity to get friends, family and neighbours together to brighten up their area and build on our proud gardening heritage," he said in a statement.
+"(We) are using London 2012 as an opportunity to get friends, family and neighbors together to brighten up their area and build on our proud gardening heritage," he said in a statement.

 However, all is not coming up smelling of roses.
 Some residents in a village along the road cycle race in Surrey, southern England, objected to LOCOG's advice.